Part of the Cositutti Group

 Ristorante Montevenere - Monzuno BO, traditional Tagliatelle alla Bolognese and other Apennine specialties.

-Antica Corona -Loiana, BO, a cozy, historic pizzeria and osteria located in Loiano where you can get authentic, handmade Neapolitan-style pizza alongside classic Bolognese dishes.
+Antica Corona -Loiana, BO.
+A cozy, historic pizzeria and osteria located in Loiano where you can get authentic, handmade Neapolitan-style pizza alongside classic Bolognese dishes.
 Moderately priced.
 22 miles south of Bologna.

 Toscana

 Da Roberto - San Giovanni d”Asso, SI.
-Countryside trattoria located a few miles from the main village of San Giovanni d'Asso in the medieval hamlet of Montisi-famous Cinta Senesi pork dishes.
+Countryside trattoria located a few miles from the main village of San Giovanni d'Asso in the medieval hamlet of Montisi.
+Famous Cinta Senesi pork dishes.
 Part of Slow Food Cooks’ Alliance.

-La Locando del Castello Ristorante - San Giovanni d’Asso, SI.
-A must for truffles. the Museo di Tartufo is nearby and a prelude to a wonderful meal in this little village off the tourist flow for most travelers but so worth it.
+A wonderful meal in a little village off the tourist flow for most travelers but so worth it.
 An undiscovered Tuscan secret.

-La Verbena - Siena, located just outside the historic walls of Siena.
+La Verbena - Siena.
+Located just outside the historic walls of Siena.
 Simple but incredible, authentic Tuscan meals.
 Good for those on road trips into Siena.

 Veneto

 Osteria da Ugo - Verona, VR.
 Hidden on a quiet side street , a 2 minute walk from Juliet’s House.
 Veronese regional dishes like Venetian-style liver and onions with polenta and bigoli; thick, long strands of pasta typical of the Veneto region of Italy.
-More regional wine including favorites like Valpolicella and premium Amarone served by the glass.
+Regional wine including favorites like Valpolicella and premium Amarone served by the glass.

 -